Classification of demons: The Ars Goetia

 Ars Goetia is the first section of The Lesser Key of Solomon, containing descriptions of the seventy-two demons that King Solomon is said to have evoked and confined in a bronze vessel sealed by magic symbols, and that he obliged to work for him.

 The Ars Goetia assigns a rank and a title of nobility to each member of the infernal hierarchy, and gives the demons "signs they have to pay allegiance to", or seals.

 Dictionnaire Infernal

 The Dictionnaire Infernal (Infernal Dictionary) is a book on demonology, organised in hellish hierarchies.
-It was written by Jacques Auguste Simon Collin de Plancy and first published in 1818.
+It was written by Jacques Collin de Plancy and first published in 1818.
 There were several editions of the book, but perhaps the most famous is the edition of 1863, in which sixty-nine illustrations were added to the book.
 These illustrations are drawings that depict the descriptions of the appearance of a number of demons.
 Many of these images were later used in S. L. MacGregor Mathers's edition of The Lesser Key of Solomon though some of the images were removed.

 The book was first published in 1818 and then divided into two volumes, with six reprints and many changes between 1818 and 1863.
 This book attempts to provide an account of all the knowledge concerning superstitions and demonology.